 It should be loose enough to allow comfort, but tight enough to hold body armour/other protective equipment in place.

-- Bright colours to aid visibility to other road users
+- Bright colours or reflective strips to aid visibility to other road users

 - Loose enough for comfort, tight enough to hold armour/protection in place